tjpotenza/kubernetes-modules/README.md

 * Any DNS Zones themselves.
 * A Route53 alias record of format `*.{region}.{dns_zone}` pointed to the Shared ALB(s), if using the automatic ingress setup.

+To offer a rough diagram of the core resources managed by these modules and how they interact in a simple single-cluster deployment:
 ```
                                                                                                                                     ┌───────────────────────────────────┐
                                                                                                                                     │ control_plane                     │